 Have you been looking for eCommerce statistics to use to help grow your business online?
 If you’re selling products online, it’s important to know the facts about eCommerce so you can check in with your website and make any necessary changes.

-In this list, we’ve rounded up the most amazing eCommerce statistics you must know for 2019.
+In this list, we’ve rounded up the most amazing eCommerce statistics you must know.

 Here’s a table of contents of the post for easy navigation:

 How Many eCommerce Sites Are There in 2023?

 There are an estimated 12 million – 24 million eCommerce sites across the entire globe, with more and more being created every single day.
 If these numbers make you think it’s a competitive market — don’t worry.
 Less than 1M of these sites sell more than $1,000/year, so there’s tons of room for growth.

 So now that you have an idea of the size of the eCommerce industry (and how many people are making money with it) let’s take a look at some important eCommerce facts and stats.

 The growth of eCommerce is absolutely astounding and it’s not slowing down any time soon, as the stats in this post will prove.
 You’ll want to take what you learn from the data and find some ways to apply it to your own small business.